EXERCISE-INDUCED MUSCLE DAMAGE

 -

-Symptom relief CompletedThis study looked at whether a mix of nutritional ingredients could help healthy older adults (ages 60-75) recover muscle strength and reduce soreness after a short, intense exercise session.
-Thirty participants took either the nutrient blend or a placebo, and researchers measure…
+Symptom relief CompletedThis study tested whether a combination of nutritional ingredients can help healthy older adults (ages 60–75) recover muscle strength and reduce soreness after a short, intense exercise session.
+Thirty participants were randomly assigned to receive either the nutrient blend or a …

 Matched conditions: EXERCISE-INDUCED MUSCLE DAMAGE